1v1expert/flappyBird/README.md

 # FlappyBird Game

-Flappy Bird is a mobile game developed by Vietnamese video game artist and programmer Dong Nguyen (Vietnamese: Nguyễn Hà Đông), under his game development company dotGears.[1]
+Flappy Bird is a mobile game developed by Vietnamese video game artist and programmer Dong Nguyen (Vietnamese: Nguyễn Hà Đông), under his game development company dotGears.
 The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.
 Nguyen created the game over the period of several days, using a bird protagonist that he had designed for a cancelled game in 2012.

+## Gameplay

+Flappy Bird is a side-scrolling mobile game featuring 2D retro style graphics.
+The objective is to direct a flying bird, named "Faby", who moves continuously to the right, between sets of Mario-like pipes.
+If the player touches the pipes, they lose.
+Faby briefly flaps upward each time that the player taps the screen; if the screen is not tapped, Faby falls because of gravity; each pair of pipes that he navigates between earns the player a single point, with medals awarded for the score at the end of the game.
+No medal is awarded to scores less than ten.
+A bronze medal is given to scores between ten and twenty.
+In order to receive the silver medal, the player must reach twenty points.
+The gold medal is given to those who score at least thirty points.
+Players who achieve a score of forty or higher receive a platinum medal.
+Android devices enabled the access of world leaderboards, through Google Play.

+There is no variation or evolution in gameplay throughout the game, as the pipes always have the same gap between them and there is no end to the running track, having only the flap and ding sounds and the rising score as rewards.